H4ck3rKing/Ransomware-Research-Project/README.md

 - Ransom demand: 1 Bitcoin (BTC) or equivalent in other#### Ransom Note Content (continued)

 - Ransom demand: 1 Bitcoin (BTC) or equivalent in other cryptocurrencies.
-- Contact information: A unique, generated email address for each victim (e.g., [victim_id]@cryptolocker2024.com).
+- Contact information: A unique, generated email address for each victim.
-- File extension appended to encrypted files:.cryptolocker2024
+- File extension appended to encrypted files: .enc

 #### Customization Options